 |Molecular Note||A single base pair (G) deletion in exon 3 introduces a frameshift and a premature stop codon.
 The encoded protein is predicted to terminate upstream of the DNA-binding domain.|

-The immunodeficiencies of homozygous Foxn1nu make them highly susceptible to disease and indigenous organisms.
-Consequently it is preferable to maintain them in defined-flora or pathogen-free environments.
+The immunodeficiencies of homozygous Foxn1nu make them highly susceptible to infection by pathogens and opportunistic organisms.
+Consequently, they should be maintained in pathogen- and opportunist-free environments.
 Using proper housing techniques can increase the lifespan of nude to one similar to that of normal littermates.
 Culling extra normal littermates may increase the survival rate of the homozygous Foxn1nu.
 However, do not decrease litter size below five (or it may cause a decrease in lactation of nursing female).
+This strain is now maintained using ovarian transplantation.
 Homozygotes can be distinguished from heterozygous siblings by whisker formation.

 When using the B6.Cg-Foxn1nu/J mouse strain in a publication, please cite the originating article(s) and include JAX stock #000819 in your Materials and Methods section.